w3c/wot-cg/Tutorials/quickstart/Readme.md

 - package.json with dependencies: This will install the dependencies needed
 - index.js with boilerplate: You should fill this with your own code.

+You can clone this repository or download a zipped version of this folder from <https://drive.google.com/file/d/1eH-31qffru7nw-ccC2_8PK92hSIlYmit/view?usp=sharing>

 ### Prerequisites

 - Node.js 18: You can install via the [official download page](https://nodejs.org/en/download).